bioexcel/qmmm_bpg/docs/system_preparation/selecting_qm_atoms.rst

 involved in the chemical reaction as much as possible.

-A good approach for selecting the QM region is therefore to select the entire ligand plus some residues nearby, say within x Angstrom of the ligand.
+A good approach for selecting the QM region is therefore to select the entire ligand plus some residues nearby, say within x :math:`\AA` of the ligand.
 The size you consider for this region around the ligand will depend on the number of atoms in your ligand.
-If you have a ligand of 50 or more atoms then you might only include residues within 2-3 Angstroms, in order to limit the overall size of the QM region.
-For a smaller ligand you may be able to include more atoms around it (up to approximately 6 Angstroms).
+If you have a ligand of 50 or more atoms then you might only include residues within 2-3 :math:`\AA`, in order to limit the overall size of the QM region.
+For a smaller ligand you may be able to include more atoms around it (up to approximately 6 :math:`\AA`).

 Creating the QM atoms list for CP2K